-Come January many of us are ready for a fresh start.
-Maybe we have just stepped on the scale after a month of holiday parties and treats, or our credit card and utility bills from the month of December have arrived and are making us wince.
+Come January, many of us are ready for a fresh start.
+Maybe we have just stepped on the scale after a month of holiday parties and treats, or our December credit card and utility bills have arrived and are making us wince.
 The new year is a time for new beginnings and resolutions.
-If you are looking to tighten up your finances this year, try making some energy efficient changes in your home to help you save money.
-Check out these energy efficient New Year’s Resolutions for inspiration.
+If you want to tighten up your finances this year, try making energy-efficient changes in your home to help you save money.
+Check out these energy-efficient New Year’s Resolutions for inspiration.

-I’m sure your parents’ voices asking you to turn the lights off are still ringing in your ears.
-But, they were right.
-This year, make an effort to actually turn them off when you leave a room.
-According to Energy.gov, “Lighting makes up about 10 percent of home energy costs.”
-Therefore, it’s important to make an effort to turn them off when not in use.
+Your parents’ voices asking you to turn the lights off are still ringing in your ears.
+But they were right.
+This year, try to turn them off when you leave a room.
+According to Energy.gov, “Lighting makes up about 10% of home energy costs.”
+Therefore, it’s vital to make an effort to turn them off when not in use.

-If you haven’t already done so, make the switch from incandescent light bulbs to CFLs (compact fluorescent lights) or LEDs (light emitting diodes).
-Both kinds of lightbulbs offer energy and money savings, but LEDs have a longer life span and are more energy efficient.
+If you haven’t already done so, switch from incandescent light bulbs to CFLs (compact fluorescent lights) or LEDs (light-emitting diodes).
+Both kinds of lightbulbs offer energy and money savings, but LEDs have a longer life span and are more energy-efficient.

 Be Aware of Vampire Power

-Vampire power refers to the power still being used by certain electronic devices when they are plugged into the outlet, even if they are not turned on.
-For example, did you know: “Over time, many microwaves and televisions actually consume more electricity during the hours they’re not in use than the times you’re actually using them…?”
+Vampire power refers to the energy still used by specific electronic devices when plugged into the outlet, even if they are not turned on.
+For example, did you know: “Over time, many microwaves and televisions consume more electricity during the hours they’re not in use than the times you’re using them…?”
 (Source: HowStuffWorks).
-Here are few common devices that can was you energy and money from vampire power: TVs, computers, things with a clock on them, cable boxes, and DVD players.
+Here are a few standard devices that can waste your energy and money from vampire power: TVs, computers, things with a clock on them, cable boxes, and DVD players.

 Take Shorter Showers

-You can also install a low flow shower head to help with your water usage and lower your water bills this year.
+You can also install a low-flow showerhead to help your water usage and lower your water bills this year.

 Turn Down the Thermostat

-Here’s to a new year and to energy efficient New Year’s Resolutions!
-If you would like to learn more about saving energy this year, contact Flame!
+Here’s to a new year and energy-efficient New Year’s Resolutions!
+If you want to learn more about saving energy this year, contact FLAME!